 Why Is Brian Ross Still Working for ABC News?

-Trying to connect the Tea Party to the murder of 12 innocents based on the thinnest of speculation.
+Thanks for what?
+Ross just tried to connect the Tea Party to the murder of 12 innocents based on the thinnest of speculation: that the name on the website almost matched the name of the suspect.